harrymt/blog/_posts/2020-05-20-react-typescript-react-fc.md

 ## Cons of React.FC

+#### 1. Doesn't help with returning undefined

-1. You cannot return `undefined` from a React component, and even with the `React.FC` type, the compiler will only tell you at runtime.
+You cannot return `undefined` from a React component, and even with the `React.FC` type, the compiler will only tell you at runtime.

 ```
 Runtime error:
 Header(...): Nothing was returned from render.
 This usually means a return statement is missing.
 Or, to render nothing, return null.
 ```

-2. Provides access to `props.children` when you may not want it
+#### 2. Provides access to `props.children` when you may not want it

 With `React.FC` I can put children under my component and they won't render but will be typed correctly.